maxime-tournier/snap.py/README.md

 `prout.py` is a simple python package that does some of what [QGLViewer](http://libqglviewer.com/) does, but in pure python.

-The goal is to have something easy to hack from to try stuff out.
+The goal is to have something easy to hack from for trying stuff out.

 ## DONE